StackExchange/stack-blog/_posts/2016-10-17-Can-You-Stump-Nick-Craver.md

 In this episode you can learn way too much about the New York Transit Museum, the word "Stack" at Microsoft, and the etymology of Channel 9, where Joel was [interviewed](https://channel9.msdn.com/Blogs/Seth-Juarez/Joel-Spolsky-Talks-About-Building-Stack-Overflow-and-Values-Developers-Care-About) last week with the help of gender neutral robot cameras.

-We have a two new segments debuting this week:
+We have two new segments debuting this week:

 * Introducing Stump Nick Craver!
 Here's how it works, we call Nick Craver ([@Nick_Craver](https://twitter.com/Nick_Craver)) and he will have 60 seconds to answer 5 questions about servers.
 If he answers all correctly, he will win a 6 month supply of [Clorox Toilet Wands](https://www.clorox.com/products/clorox-toiletwand-system/?gclid=CJaj4KGG4s8CFU46gQodqawCVg).
 As it turns out, a 6-month supply is exactly one wand.